The 8 Best Dog Treats Australia: Tested & Evaluated 2023

 Well, these biscuits from SavourLife are one potential solution.
 While they do contain wheat (that’s what makes a biscuit, basically), they also contain real Australian kangaroo combined with other wholesome ingredients like eggs and linseed.

-It’s the healthier version of the classic dog biscuit, and you’ll be giving your money to a company that donates part of its profits to pet rescues.
+It’s the healthier version of the classic dog biscuit, and I also love how you’ll be giving your money to a company that donates part of its profits to pet rescues.
 If your pooch doesn’t like this flavour, you could also check out what else SavourLife has to offer.
 Their line of dog treats is quite extensive and contains biscuits in different flavours as well as a variety of other treats.

 Well, with Greenies Dental Dog Treats you get to reward your dog and treat them into better dental health too.
 Greenies are treats designed to help clean your dog’s teeth and support their dental health.
 The texture and the composition of the treat gently clean your pooch’s teeth and gum line and also help prevent future build-up of plaque and tartar.